tjdwill/cpp-notes/Qt/cmake.md

 name is>.h`) directly in the file in question or to list the file that already has the direct inclusion as a target dependency in the `add_executable` command.

+## RCC Note

+When using resources for your application, you need to add the `.qrc` file as a target dependency in the formula generating *the application*.
+So basically, when you finally create the executable, add the relevant `.qrc` files to the `add_executable()` command.